notifi-network/notifi-sdk-ts/packages/notifi-react/README.md

   // Other code ...
 };
 ```
+**Methods**

-1. **subscribeAlertsDefault**: A function to subscribe topic with the default filterOptions.
-This will create alerts for the user.
+- **subscribeAlertsDefault**: A function to subscribe to the respective topic with the default filterOptions.
+This will create an alert configuration for the user.

-2. **unsubscribeAlert**: A function to unsubscribe the topic.
-This will remove the alert object from the user's alert list.
+- **unsubscribeAlert**: A function to unsubscribe to the respective topic.
+This will remove the alert configuration from the user's alert list.

-3. **isAlertSubscribed**: A function to check if the topic is subscribed (whether the alert object is created).
+- **isAlertSubscribed**: A function to check if the topic is subscribed (This checks whether an alert configuration exists).

-4. **subscribeAlertsWithFilterOptions**: A function to subscribe the topic with custom filter options.
-This will create alerts for the user.
+- **subscribeAlertsWithFilterOptions**: A function to subscribe to the respective topic with custom filter options.
+This will create an alert configuration for the user.

-5. **getAlertFilterOptions**: A function to get the filter options from the subscribed topic (`Alert` object).
+- **getAlertFilterOptions**: A function to get the filter options from the subscribed topic (`Alert` configuration/object).

-6. **getTopicStackAlerts**: A function to get the subscribed stackable topic. (`Alert` objects).
+- **getTopicStackAlerts**: A function to get the subscribed stackable topic. (`Alert` configuration/objects).

-> Notifi provides an example project to showcase the usage of the Notifi React Context.
-You can find the example project [here](https://github.com/notifi-network/notifi-sdk-ts/tree/main/packages/notifi-card-modal-example)
+> Notifi provides an example project to showcase the usage of the Notifi React Context through this [Example.](https://github.com/notifi-network/notifi-sdk-ts/tree/main/packages/notifi-card-modal-example)
-> For more comprehensive information, please refer to [notifi-dapp-example](https://github.com/notifi-network/notifi-sdk-ts/tree/main/packages/notifi-dapp-example)
+> For more comprehensive information, please refer to the [notifi-dapp-example.](https://github.com/notifi-network/notifi-sdk-ts/tree/main/packages/notifi-dapp-example)

-> **IMPORTANT** to use `NotifiTopicContext`, you need to wrap your component with `NotifiFrontendClientContext` first.
+<br></br>

-### **NotifiHistoryContext**
+## **NotifiHistoryContext**

-Check or manipulate the history notification items of the connected user account.
+Check or manipulate the notification history of the connected users' account.

+*Example*
 ```tsx
 import { useNotifiHistoryContext } from '@notifi-network/notifi-react';